RoliSoft/Obfuscation-Tunnel/README.md

 ## Obfuscation

-In the current version, obfuscation can be turned on with the `-o` flag.
+Since the modular rewrite of the application, multiple obfuscation methods can be selected.
+Obfuscation can be turned on by specifying the `-o` flag, this will result in the selection of the "simple generic header obfuscation" module with its built-in key.

+Specifying a value for the `-o` flag allows selecting a different module, and the `-k` flag can be used to overwrite the built-in key for the selected module, which is highly recommended, but made optional for ease of use.
+(Note that the module is called "obfuscator" and not "military-grade encryptor", since its purpose is to try and mask the underlying traffic from automatic fingerprinting, not to encrypt sensitive data.)

+### Simple generic header obfuscation

+This is the default module, but also selectable with `-o s` explicitly.
 As it was specifically designed to disguise Wireguard headers, the algorithm used proceeds as follows:

-* XORs the first 16 bytes of the UDP packet with a key.
+* XORs the first 16 bytes of the UDP packet with a built-in key _or_ a one-byte key provided through `-k`.
-* As the first 16 bytes of a Wireguard header contains 3 reserved always-zero bytes, and two more 32-bit counters (sender, receiver index) whose most significant bytes are mostly zero (especially at the beginning of the connection), in order to avoid fingerprinting by looking at the known gaps being XOR'd to the same value from the key, if the packet is long enough (>32 bytes), the next 16 bytes will be XOR'd into the first 16 bytes.
+* As the first 16 bytes of a Wireguard header contain 3 reserved always-zero bytes, and two more 32-bit counters (sender, receiver index) whose most significant bytes are mostly zero (especially at the beginning of the connection), in order to avoid fingerprinting by looking at the known gaps being XOR'd to the same value from the key, if the packet is long enough (>32 bytes), the next 16 bytes will be XOR'd into the first 16 bytes.
 In Wireguard, the next 16 bytes are already encrypted data, which means the packet's header will be not have static bytes where zero would be otherwise.

 As Wireguard already does a great job of encrypting the traffic, the whole packet is not XOR'd, only the header, and only for masking purposes.

-If you find that the algorithm being used in this application has been implemented in the firewall, and your packets are identified, you may tweak the algorithm to your liking in `shared.c` function `obfuscate_message()`.
+### XOR obfuscation

+This module is selectable with `-o x` and simply XORs the whole data stream with the built-in key or the one specified with `-k`.
+The size of the key can be any number of bytes up to 1,500.
+If the packet is larger than the key, the key will be repeated.

 If you would like to identify the packets as something else in the firewall, you should play around with setting known values that look like a different protocol in the fields of the UDP packet, where Wireguard has reserved bytes, or bytes that you can map back from WG to the protocol you're trying to imitate, for example the packet type byte.